 (12)-General Administration and Management

-This replaces the existing title of and specification for the classification Emergency Management Director of Planning and Operations in Salary Group MP 63 approved effective July 01, 1999.
-(Revised to re-title, re-evaluate and modify content)
+This replaces the specification for the classification Department of Emergency Services and Public Protection Manager of Planning in Salary Group MP 63 approved effective June 15, 2012.
+(Revised to add Acknowledgement section and modify content) Final No. 23-001